-Compatibility: Android (Full), iPhone (Limited) | Display: 1.56" 360 x 330 IPS LCD | Processor: Quad-core 1.2 GHz | Band sizes: 20mm-22mm | Onboard storage: 4GB | Battery duration: Up to 48h | Charging method: Wireless | IP rating: IP67 | Connectivity: Wi-Fi, Bluetooth
+Compatibility: Android 4.3+, iOS 9+ | Display: 1.56" 360 x 330 IPS LCD | Processor: Quad-core 1.2 GHz | Band sizes: 20mm-22mm | Onboard storage: 4GB | Battery duration: Up to 48h | Charging method: Wireless | IP rating: IP67 | Connectivity: Wi-Fi, Bluetooth

 The watch comes in two different sizes: 42mm and 46mm, and is runs slightly more slickly than its predecessor thanks to the improved processor.
-The round-screen makes it feel slightly more natural than bolting a square display on to your wrist.
+The circular screen makes it feel slightly more natural than bolting a square display on to your wrist.
 The only thing that really feels lacking is GPS support - meaning that it is unable to natively track your journeys.

 And one other criticism that has been leveled at the 360 is the battery life - that tends to only go for 48 hours at best.
-But at least this still means your watch will still be keeping you informed long after your Apple Watch-wearing colleagues have run away to look for a plug socket.

-Read the full review: Moto 360 (2015)
+Read the Moto 360 (2015) review

 6. Huawei Watch

-One of the best all-around watches
+One of the better all-around watches

-Compatibility: Android (Full), iPhone (Limited) | Display: 1.4" 400 x 400 AMOLED | Processor: Quad-core 1.2 GHz | Onboard storage: 4GB | Battery duration: Up to 24h | Charging method: Conductive USB | IP rating: IP67 | Connectivity: Wi-Fi, Bluetooth
+Compatibility: Android 4.3+, iOS 9+ | Display: 1.4" 400 x 400 AMOLED | Processor: Quad-core 1.2 GHz | Onboard storage: 4GB | Battery duration: Up to 24h | Charging method: Conductive USB | IP rating: IP67 | Connectivity: Wi-Fi, Bluetooth

-Read the full review: Huawei Watch
+Read the Huawei Watch review